 The gender pay gap, parental leave, and the representation of gender diversity in the workplace… these topics all come into play while discussing gender bias in the workplace.
 Have you ever wondered why despite all that we know about diversity, companies continue to face significant challenges related to diversity and gender representation?

-Let’s talk about definitions.
+Let’s start by talking about definitions.
 First of all, bias is a prejudice in favor of or against one thing, person, or group compared with another usually in a way that’s considered to be unfair.
 Furthermore, there are two really prevalent types of biases:

 Conscious bias (also known as explicit bias)